agardnerIT/cloudcon/docs/sponsors.md

 # Sponsors

 !!! tip "Want to Sponsor?"
     Great!
-We're looking for 2 new Gold and 1 new Bronze sponsor.
+We would love to have you!
 Contact us: `organizers@kcdaustralia.onmicrosoft.com`

 ## Diamond Sponsors